-Noting that the coronavirus disease (COVID-19) pandemic is having a serious impact on the health, education, food security, safety, well-being and livelihoods of people across the world, with a disproportionately negative effect on indigenous peoples, their ancestral territories and sacred sites, and the need to take immediate and appropriate measures to address these effects, including the elimination of barriers, such as language barriers, to the effective participation of indigenous peoples in matters affecting their rights,
+Noting that the COVID-19 pandemic is having a serious impact on the health, education, food security, safety, well-being and livelihoods of people across the world, with a disproportionately negative effect on indigenous peoples, their ancestral territories and sacred sites, and the need to take immediate and appropriate measures to address these effects, including the elimination of barriers, such as digital and language barriers, to the full and effective participation of indigenous peoples in matters affecting their rights, and to leave no one behind, with an endeavour to reach the furthest behind first, founded on the dignity of the human person and reflecting the principles of equality and non-discrimination,

-4 Resolution 69/2.
+&lt;sup>4 General Assembly resolution 69/2.

-5 FCCC/CP/2015/10/Add.1.
+&lt;sup>5 FCCC/CP/2015/10/Add.1.